Author Adapted by Pam - For the Love of Cooking / Original recipe by Food to Glow

 Ladle the sauce into the baking dish and set aside to cool for a bit.

-Layer the vegetables beginning at one end of the baking dish and start alternating the sliced vegetables in a semi-reclining, overlapping pattern.
-Side Note: The pattern depends on what shape your baking dish is.
+Prepare the tian by alternating the vegetables starting at one end of the baking dish in a semi-reclining, overlapping pattern.
+Side Note: The pattern depends on the shape of your baking dish.

-Cover loosely with tin foil then place into the oven to bake for 40 minutes.
+Bake the ratatouille tian by covering it loosely with foil, then place it in the oven and bake for 40 minutes.

 Remove the foil and bake for an additional 15-20 minutes, or until the vegetables are golden on the edges, cooked through, and tender.